gvwilson/buildtogether.tech/src/important/index.md

 you will be more productive in the long run if your back doesn't ache, and being away from the keyboard gives your brain a chance to reflect on what you've just been doing.
-You should therefore take a five-minute [%i "breaks (importance of regular)" %]break[%/i%] every hour.
+You should therefore take a five-minute break[%i "breaks (importance of regular)" %] every hour.
 Checking email doesn't count:
 get up and stretch,
 refill your water bottle,